-- No authentication-Provides SSL data encryption, but does not use SSL for authentication. - SSL server authentication-Includes both SSL data encryption and SSL authentication of the server to the client.
+SSL Server Authentication (SSL Mode 2)-Includes both SSL data encryption and SSL authentication of the server to the client.
 In Oracle Directory Integration Platform, the server is the directory server, and the client is the Oracle Directory Integration Platform.